nswaswaJim/oahuv1/pages/updates.md

 List of updates, most recent updates/changes on top.

 **4 July** Manoa Middle Ridge Trail- for a mental challenge!
-Success on second try.  <a href="https://nswaswajim.github.io/oahuv1/maleakahana.html">Maleakahana camp and bike and hike</a>
+Success on second try.  <a href="https://nswaswajim.github.io/oahuv1/middleridge.html">Manoa Middle Ridge Trail</a>

 **25 June** Added Maleakahana- bike/hike from a camping on the beach start!  <a href="https://nswaswajim.github.io/oahuv1/maleakahana.html">Maleakahana camp and bike and hike</a>